What's on

 About This Tour

-Two thousand years of Irish history unfold across a single five-hour walk through Dublin’s city centre.
-This is not a surface-level highlights reel - it is a proper chronological journey from Celtic Ireland to the modern republic, told at the very landmarks where that history was made.
+Two thousand years of Irish history across a single five-hour walk through Dublin’s city centre.
+This isn’t a highlights reel - it’s a proper chronological journey from Celtic Ireland to the modern republic, told at the exact landmarks where that history happened.

-The tour begins at Christ Church Cathedral, where your guide introduces the ancient Celtic world, early Christian traditions, and the foundations of Irish identity.
-From there you follow the River Liffey through Viking Dublin - the Norse settlement that gave the city its name - before exploring the Anglo-Norman and medieval layers at Dublin Castle.
-The political story picks up at College Green, once home to the Irish Parliament, where you hear about the loss of self-rule and the centuries of struggle that followed.
+You start at Christ Church Cathedral, where your guide takes you into the ancient Celtic world, early Christian Ireland, and the foundations of Irish identity.
+From there you follow the River Liffey through Viking Dublin - the Norse settlement that gave the city its name - before the Anglo-Norman and medieval layers come into focus at Dublin Castle.
+At College Green, once home to the Irish Parliament, you hear about the loss of self-rule and the centuries of struggle that followed.

-The emotional high point comes at the General Post Office on O’Connell Street.
-Standing where the Easter Rising of 1916 was proclaimed, your guide explains the revolutionary struggle, the War of Independence, and the birth of the modern Irish state with the kind of clarity and passion that brings it all to life.
-The return south takes you through Trinity College - a symbol of education, power, and cultural identity - before concluding at the National Museum of Ireland, where the artefacts you have been hearing about all day are waiting.
+The most moving stop comes at the General Post Office on O’Connell Street.
+This is where the Easter Rising of 1916 was proclaimed, and your guide explains the revolutionary struggle, the War of Independence, and the birth of the Irish state with real clarity.
+The walk finishes with Trinity College and the National Museum of Ireland, where the artefacts you’ve been hearing about all day are right there in front of you.

 What’s Included

-• Expert guide for the full five-hour walk
+• Expert guide for the full five hours

-• Chronological tour covering Celtic, Viking, Norman, and modern Irish history
+• Chronological coverage of Celtic, Viking, Norman, and modern Irish history

-• Visits to Christ Church, Dublin Castle, the GPO, Trinity College, and the National Museum
+• Visits to Christ Church Cathedral, Dublin Castle, the GPO, Trinity College, and the National Museum

 Good to Know

-• The tour covers significant walking distance over five hours so wear comfortable shoes
+• This covers a lot of ground over five hours - wear comfortable shoes

-• Bring water and a snack as there are no scheduled food stops, though your guide can recommend places
+• Bring water and a snack; there are no scheduled food stops, though your guide can point you in the right direction

 • Entry fees to museums and cathedrals are not included